aetperf/aetperf.github.io/_posts/2022-07-26-Euler-s-number-and-the-uniform-sum-distribution.md

     Wall time: 8.61 s

-This takes about 7 to 8s on my 8 core CPU.
+This takes about 8s on my 8 core CPU.

-Now how does the absolute error evolve with the number of experiments?
+Now how does the absolute error evolve with the number of evaluations?

 ```python